Frequently Asked Questions

 Art Therapy is a modality that actively engages in art-making in session as a non-verbal-centered form of therapy through the facilitation of an art therapist.
 It is an especially helpful approach to therapy with children.
 We are not art therapists, but rather, we are therapists who work with artists, writers, and creatives.
 And, we happen to be artists and writers ourselves!
 We will occasionally offer creative writing prompts as a suggestion to be explored between sessions.

-Do you work with clients in states other than Colorado and Oregon?
+Do you work with counseling clients in states other than Colorado, Oregon, and Rhode Island?

-Not at this time.
-Carin is licensed in Colorado, Jen is licensed in Oregon, and our clients reside in these respective states.
+Carin is licensed in Colorado and Rhode Island, Jen is licensed in Oregon, and our counseling clients reside in these respective states.
 However, there is hope on the horizon that professional mental health counselors will be able to work with clients in other states that have licensure reciprocity through the Counseling Compact.
 Stay tuned!

 Do you work with couples or children and families?